Ty-Thetravelguy/weather-way-mp2/README.md

 ### Conclusion

-The testing confirms that the functionalities of both script.js and ContactForm.js are performing to specification, with no detected issues.
+The testing confirms that the functionalities of both script.js and ContactForm.js are now performing to specification, with no detected issues.

 ## Deployment